11/7/2024

 Operator

 Great.
 Thank you.
 Thank you.
 Our next question is from the line of John DeFucci with Guggenheim Securities.
-Please just see with your questions.
+Please proceed with your questions.

 speaker

-Oh, yeah.
 Thanks for taking the question.
-This is Howard Ma on for John.
-Rick and Jim, if you look at the deals closed in the first half so far, which you've been clear about was driven in part by the change to the six months of the cop cycle, which is I understand that's the intended effect.
+This is Howard Ma on for John DeFucci.
+Rick and Jim, if you look at the deals closed in the first half so far, which you've been clear about was driven in part by the change to the six-month comp cycle, which I understand that's the intended effect.
 But how would you describe the quality of those deals relative to your expectations?
 And is there a step up in observability deals?
 And could that lead to more avenues for expansion in the back half relative to last year?
-And also in the back half, as you're thinking about timing of renewal expansions, is there anything that would make you more cautious about timing of those deal closures?
+And also in the back half, as you're thinking about Timing of renewal expansions, is there anything that would make you more cautious about timing of those deal closures?

 speaker

 Yeah, it's a good question.
-I guess I hadn't thought about kind of have the deals in the first half kind of how they I wouldn't say they're materially different.
-The deals that I've seen in the first half from what they've been historically.
-So other than maybe we're a little bit more weighted on expansions, maybe then we've been before for the reasons that I outlined.
-And then relative to kind of the back half of the year, I think I talked about that at length around what we're expecting, which is we're just we're just building a level of kind of cautiousness.
+I guess I hadn't thought about kind of the deals in the first half.
+I wouldn't say they're materially different, the deals that I've seen in the first half from what they've been historically.
+So other than maybe we're a little bit more weighted on expansions maybe than we've been before for the reasons that I outlined.
+And then relative to kind of the back half of the year, I think I've talked about that at length around what we're expecting, which is we're just building a level of kind of cautiousness.
 We're certainly optimistic with the changes that we've made.
-We're just being cautious relative to not getting ahead of ourselves with the changes.
-But, you know, I certainly don't want to convey that there's worry because there's not worry.
+We're just being cautious relative to not getting ahead of ourselves with the changes, but You know, I certainly don't want to convey that there's worry because there's not worry.
 It's a matter of just let's let the sales changes mature more.
 Let's wait to see if when we see the benefit of these productivity improvements before we start kind of reflecting that in improving guides.
-I

 speaker